Data Modeling

 - Click Save.

-Building Models through MQTT
+Converting Models through MQTT

 - Use an MQTT client to connect to the internal broker of supOS-CE.